quicwg/datagram/draft-ietf-quic-datagram.md

 The QUIC Transport Protocol {{!RFC9000}} provides a secure, multiplexed connection for transmitting reliable streams of application data.
-Reliability within QUIC is performed on a per-stream basis, so some frame types are not eligible for retransmission.
+QUIC uses various frame types to transmit data within packets, and each frame type defines whether or not the data it contains will be retransmitted.
+Streams of reliable application data are sent using STREAM frames.

 Some applications, particularly those that need to transmit real-time data, prefer to transmit data unreliably.
 In the past, these applications have built